Childhood: Its Care and Culture: Content

 The contents were varied, including chapters on the child's body, babyhood, childhood, boyhood and girlhood, children's rights, work and play, amusements, behavior, domestic economy, family government, practical health hints, and other topics.
 There were also a number of illustrations, and, interspersed among the reading matter, were songs set to music, suitable for the nursery and the home.
 The book was an octavo of 722 pages, including a copious index.
 It was pervaded by strong Christian and temperance sentiment, the author holding that the growth in a child of a true and healthy religious and physical life was greatly to be desired and sought after, not only for its own sake, but for the general well-being of society.
 On the various practical questions coming under treatment, the views set forth were characterized as sound and sensible.

-The variety and range of topics almost invited the remark that some at least must suffer from superficial or hackneyed treatment, but the author appeared to have labored conscientiously and carefully over each section, and to have brought together many wise thoughts and counsels for the benefit of those who really desire guidance and help in the care and nurture of children.
+The variety and range of topics almost invited the remark that some at least must suffer from superficial or hackneyed treatment, but the author appeared to have labored over each section, and to have brought together many thoughts and counsels for the benefit of those who really desire guidance and help in the care and nurture of children.